Last updated on June 5th, 2023 at 12:03 pm

-This may not be ideal, but if you’re concerned about your RV budget, choosing an ethanol based antifreeze will save you a bit of money.
-If you own an air compressor and can force the water out of your pipes with the same machine each winter, then this will probably be an even cheaper option for you.
+This may not be ideal, but if you’re concerned about your RV budget, choosing an ethanol-based antifreeze will save you a bit of money.
+If you own an air compressor, you can blow out the water from the pipes with the same machine each winter, then this will probably be an even cheaper option for you.

 However, an air compressor is a larger upfront cost, plus you’ll need to be sure you know how to operate it.
 However, you may find using an air compressor solves all of your current issues with RV antifreeze, including affordability!

-Many RVers report that an air compression system is all they need to winterize their rigs.
+Many RVers report that an air compression system is all they need to winterize their rigs, just be sure to use the correct PSI to avoid any damage coming to the plumbing system.
 However, if you live in extreme temperatures or aren’t certain what the state of your lines is like right now, beginning with antifreeze might be a good idea.

 What About Antifreeze Kits?

-If you are relatively new to winterizing your RV, you’re in luck.
-There are loads of resources online to help you out, including RV forums, and many stores sell antifreeze and winterization kits.
+If you are relatively new to RVing and winterizing your rig, you’re in luck.
+There are loads of resources online to help you out, including RV forums and many stores sell antifreeze and winterization kits too.

 These kits often include some important (but not always necessary) items such as dehumidifiers, hand pumps and nozzles for antifreeze dispersion, and more.
 You may not need everything that’s in the kit, but if you’re just getting started, it may not be a bad idea!